 How long do I have to wear an Orthodontic Retainer?

-Orthodontists recommend wearing a retainer for at least six months after the removal of your dental braces.
+Orthodontists recommend wearing a retainer for at least six months after the removal of your braces.
 You must wear your retainer exactly as your orthodontist say especially during the first six months.
 This period is very critical because it is when tooth movement is still active.

 Depending on the case, some patients are even required to wear their retainers for life after the critical period.
 But don’t worry, if you happen to be one of them, you would only need to wear them at night.
 You can walk around and spend your entire daytime without your retainers.